Azure/helm-charts/README.md

-# Helm Charts for Kubernetes Service Catalog on Azure
+# Helm charts for Kubernetes Service Catalog on Azure

 [![CircleCI](https://circleci.com/gh/Azure/helm-charts.svg?style=svg&circle-token=e8c9c6863d2aac35c678888ca7346618be17aeb8)](https://circleci.com/gh/Azure/helm-charts)

-# Overview

 This repository contains [Helm](https://helm.sh/) charts for use with the [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog) and
 [Microsoft Open Service Broker for Azure](https://github.com/Azure/open-service-broker-azure).

 | 🚨  | The project is in **alpha** status.
 This means that no assurances are made about backwards compatibility or stability until [Open Service Broker for Azure](https://github.com/Azure/open-service-broker-azure) has reached v1. |